 The summative evaluation of student performance and final grade in the clerkship will be determined by the Clerkship Director.
-You should receive your final evaluation approximately four weeks after completion of the clerkship.
+You should receive your final evaluation approximately four to six weeks after completion of the clerkship.
 You may direct questions about your final evaluation to the Clerkship Director (CD); however 1) The CD will not discuss the accuracy of comments made unless you have objective evidence to the contrary; 2) The CD will not discuss your evaluation relative to another student’s; 3) The CD will not change a grade unless there is objective evidence that a mistake was made in some portion of the calculation.
 Your summative evaluation and final grade are comprised of the following three components:

 - Competency (Clinical) Evaluations: 60%